zMarch/NonStop/README.md

 - netstat - does a verbose netstat
 - gettaclconf - checks for nochangeuser remotesuperid.
 0 and -1 are the desired output.
 - blankpass - checks to see if any users have no password via the #changeuser builtin.
+- getroute

+TODO:
+- enumerate all the $ZTCP files instead of just going for $ZTCP1
+- work on translating Guardian permissions into UNIX permissions
+- safeguard ACLs
+- check for interesting/useful permission issues - TACLCSTM being writeable etc
+- maybe check for $CMON?